He was staring at me.

 Most of the boys in the compartment were amused watching me.
 They were staring at me as if I were an alien—a blue, ghostly figure with eyes larger than oranges.
 And I could understand why—because I was the only one not dropping the peanut-shells on the floor.

 The boys sitting on the right-hand side berth were confused by my “strange behaviour.”
 One of them was desperate to figure out what was happening.
 But he couldn’t, and finally, asked me jokingly, “Brother, what would you do with those shells?”

 “Well, I’ll throw them where they belong—in the dustbin,” I replied.

 The train was making a lot of sounds, but there was a deafening silence inside the compartment.

 The hands moved again, and kept moving—peanuts shells were still hitting the floor, but this time, with guilt.

 Here’s the thing:

 Guilt is the most dangerous thing in the world; the reason behind it doesn’t matter.

-Now, my question to you is—do you litter—do you feel guilty?
+Now, my question to you is—do you litter—and do you (at times) feel guilty?